Henry de Montherlant

 Henry Marie Joseph Frédéric Expedite Millon de Montherlant (/fr/; 20 April 1895 – 21 September 1972) was a French essayist, novelist, and dramatist.
+His most famous play written in 1942 is La Reine morte, still studied today in French high schools.
+It was translated into English under the title 'Queen After Death'.
 He was elected to the Académie française in 1960.

 Biography

-Born in Paris, a descendant of an aristocratic (yet obscure) Picard family, he was educated at the Lycée Janson de Sailly and the Sainte-Croix boarding school at Neuilly-sur-Seine.
-Henry's father was a hard-line reactionary (to the extent of despising the post-Dreyfus Affair army as too subservient to the Republic, and refusing to have electricity or the telephone installed in his house).
-His mother, a formerly lively socialite, became chronically ill due to the difficult childbirth, being bedridden most of the time, and dying at the young age of 43.
+Born in Paris, a descendant of an aristocratic (yet obscure) Picard family, Henry Montherlant was educated at the Lycée Janson de Sailly and the Sainte-Croix boarding school at Neuilly-sur-Seine.
+Henry's father was a hard-line reactionary.
+He despised the post-Dreyfus Affair army as too subservient to the Republic, and refused to have electricity or the telephone installed in his house.
+Henry's mother, a formerly lively socialite, became chronically ill due to difficult childbirth.
+She was bedridden most of the time, and died at the young age of 43.